-- Is prescribed the Opioid Dependence Treatment for treatment of a diagnosis that is indicated in the U.S. Food and Drug Administration-approved package labeling OR a medically accepted indication; AND - 2.
+- Is prescribed the Opioid Dependence Treatment for treatment of a diagnosis that is indicated in the U.S. Food and Drug Administration-approved package labeling OR a medically accepted indication; AND - For Lucemyra (lofexidine), is prescribed a dose and duration of therapy that are consistent with FDA-approved package labeling, nationally recognized compendia, or peer-reviewed medical literature; AND - 3.
 For an oral buprenorphine Opioid Dependence Treatment that does not contain naloxone, one of the following: - a.
 Is prescribed the agent for induction therapy, - b.
+Is pregnant,

-Is pregnant, - c.
-Is breastfeeding. - d.
+- c.
+Is breastfeeding, - d.
 Has a history of contraindication or intolerance to naloxone;